MarcelInTO/Nelder-Mead/README.md

 }
 ```

 Note that the results of an exec() call on the solver are retrieved by calling the getLastExectResult() method.
-In this example there is a simple implementaiton of a routine that prints the output of those results:
+In this example there is a simple function that prints the output of those results:

 ```